rafa-Nobre/rafa-Nobre/README.md

 ### Who am I? 🤔
 My name is Denys Rafael and I currently live in Parnamirim/Rio Grande do Norte, Brazil.
 I'm majoring in Information Technology at the Federal University of Rio Grande do Norte. <br />
+My journey through programming began when i've started my graduation, and futher my journey as a Frontend developer sets up after i develop a simple UI for a project in college.
+Since then, i'm enjoying so much my career as a programmer and developer. <br />
 Personally, I'm passioned into books, comics, games, coffee and programming!

 ### My knowledge 🔭
 I already programmed in languages like C, C++ and Java, where I developed some projects throughout my university program.
 Some of these projects are right here in the repositories list! <br />
-Javascript, HTML5 and CSS are also languages that i'm recently learning.
+Javascript, HTML5 and CSS are also languages that i've recently worked.
+Out of programming languages field, i've done a few tasks for Backend and learn a couple of things in technologies like AWS and PostgreSQL.

 ### What i am learning 🌱
-Recently I'm deepening my knowledge in React and React Native, frameworks that I've already developed some projects and that I'm currently working on.
-Axios and React Navigation are other tools that i'm current working too.
+Recently I'm deepening my knowledge and working with Flutter and Dart.
+Alongside, i'm learning design patterns such as SOLID and Clean to develop more sturdy and organized projets.

 ### Bonus feature ✨
 The digital games area is one of my favorites when I'm not doing other activities.
 I've participated in several projects involving game development, story telling and artificial intelligence for games. <br />